history

 Reed started in Honduras, visiting potential communities and organizations doing similar work.
 She wanted to ensure that rural farmers were 100% invested.
 From experience, she knew that grassroots change is the longest lasting.

-After cultivating a relationship with concerned university professors, small business owners, teachers, and non-profit executives, Sustainable Harvest International was founded in 1997, complete with a Board of Directors, three employees, and 50 participant families in one Honduras.
+After cultivating a relationship with concerned university professors, small business owners, teachers, and non-profit executives, Sustainable Harvest International was founded in 1997, complete with a Board of Directors, three employees, and 50 participant families.

 A pilot program started in Honduras and then extended to Panama, Belize, and Nicaragua.